Maya Antoine: Club career

 Antoine was among the list of players who registered for the 2024 NWSL Draft.
 However, she was not ultimately selected.
 Instead, she trained with the Washington Spirit as a preseason trialist, but did not make the team's final roster.

 IFK Norrköping

 On March 11, 2024, Antoine signed her first professional contract with Swedish club IFK Norrköping, inking a one-year deal.
 She made her Damallsvenskan debut against KIF Örebro DFF in the 6th week of the season.
 Despite enduring a rocky start, Antoine was able to snag a starting position in Norrköping's squad and made 13 straight starts as a first-year professional.
 On August 5, 2025, Antoine earned a one-year extension with the club.

+In her second season with Norrköping, Antoine cemented herself as a core piece of the team.
+She was the only player in the Damallsvenskan to play every minute of the league, reaching 2,340 minutes across all 26 of Norrköping's matches.
+She helped the team finish the 2025 Damallsvenskan in fifth place for the second straight year.

+AS Roma

+On January 15, 2026, Antoine was announced to have signed with Italian Serie A club AS Roma through the summer of 2028.

 International career

 Youth

 Antoine made her youth debut for Canada at the age of fourteen, winning a silver medal at the 2016 CONCACAF Girls' U-15 Championship.
 She has since gone on to play at multiple other youth levels, including as a member of the under-17 and under-20 squads.

 In 2018, Antoine was named to Canada's squad for the 2018 FIFA U-17 Women's World Cup.
 During her team's semifinal match against Mexico, Antoine conceded a penalty kick after turning over the ball.
 Mexican midfielder Nicole Pérez converted the spot-kick, resulting in Canada losing the match, 1–0.
 Antoine participated in the team's bronze medal game, in which they were defeated, 2–1, by New Zealand.

 During the same year, Antoine was part of the under-20 squad that reached fourth place in the 2018 CONCACAF Women's U-20 Championship.
 She was again called into U20 training camp in 2019 in preparation for the 2020 FIFA U-20 Women's World Cup.
 The U-20 world cup was later cancelled due to the COVID-19 pandemic, but Antoine's possible participation had appeared dubious anyway due to an injury sustained in college play.